Nightly Code Complexity Reduction

 - For max-lines-per-function violations: split large functions, extract helper functions, separate concerns

-- After all files are fixed, run the project's formatter on all changed files (e.g.,
+- After each file edit, run the project's formatter (e.g.,

-bun run format) to ensure line counts reflect the final formatted state - Re-run the lint script with the provided package manager to verify all violations are resolved (both the target metric AND max-lines)
+bun run formatornpx prettier --write <file>) to ensure line counts reflect the final formatted state before moving on - Re-run the lint script with the provided package manager to verify all violations are resolved (both the target metric AND max-lines)

 - Run the TypeScript compiler to catch type errors early: